williamweckl/nasa_exploration_rovers_control/README.md

 ## Getting Started

 1. Install the project dependencies.
-The only dependency that it has is `mock` and is required only for running tests, but you probably need to run the below command anyway.
+The project has only 2 dependencies: `mock` that is being used for mocking at tests and `ex_doc` that was used to generate the documentation.

 ```
 $ mix deps.get